mamakden/hagusta.github.io/_posts/2017-11-29-analytics-data-scientist-ai.md

 ---
 layout: post
 title: From Analytics to Data Scientist to AI
-description: "End of year reflection"
+description: End of year reflection
 categories: blog, ML
 ---